 - Reduces redness and discoloration

 This patented silicone gel is specially formulated for the facial and body areas that are often uncovered and unprotected from the harmful sun rays.
-This is why BioCorneum Plus SPF30 is one of the most preferred options when it comes to facial scars.
+This is why BioCorneum Plus SPF30 is one of the best options when it comes to facial imperfections.

 - BioCorneum is the only FDA-cleared SiliShield formula, providing a combination of medical-grade silicone and sun protection factor

-- According to multiple acne scar-sufferers, the formula is effective for newly formed and very old acne scar formations
+- According to multiple acne sufferers, the formula is effective for newly formed and very old acne formations

 - Dries out quickly, adheres to the skin for 12 to 24 hours